parse-community/docs/_includes/graphql/users.md

 ## Send Email Verification

-**Important:** To use the `resetPassword` mutation your parse server must have an email adapter configured.

-**Note:** The verification email is automatically sent on sign up; this mutation is useful in case of where the user need do not receive the first email (spam, error, etc...).
+The verification email is automatically sent on sign up; this mutation is useful if the user didn't receive the first email.
+Again, an email adapter must be configured for this mutation to work.

 ```js
 // Header